 Be aware of ethics in preparing your pre-assignment.
 Do not use others’ ideas in your work as submitted pre-assignments may be subject to plagiarism control.

-Upload your pre-assignment to your online application at Studyinfo.fi by the end of the application period.
+Upload your pre-assignment to your online application at Studyinfo.fi.

 Note that if you are selected to the program, you may change your Master’s thesis topic, the topic introduced here is by no means binding.